SiR0N/Information-Retrival/README.md

 # Information-Retrival

-This project is a recomendation system.
+This project is a recommendation system.

-There are some user whose preferencies are known and we should classify the text into categories to match user priorities.
+There are some users whose preferences are known and we should classify the text to match user priorities.